Establishing and Operating Transparent

 Changes in Numbers of Directors and Audit & Supervisory Board Members

-In 2012, Toyoda Gosei adopted a system of corporate officers and downsized its Board of Directors to nine directors from 23 as of 2011.
+In 2011, Toyoda Gosei downsized its Board of Directors from 23 to nine, and in 2012 adopted a system of corporate officers.
 It appointed its first outside director in 2015.

-The Board currently comprises ten directors, five of whom are outside directors, accounting for 50% of the total number of directors.
-Two of the outside directors are women.
+The Board currently comprises nine directors, four of whom are outside directors, accounting for 44% of the total number of directors.
+One of the outside directors are women.
 The outside director appointments have increased the Board’s objectivity and diversity.

 ■No. of Directors